 When completed a solution will appear that will include the results from the calibration study.
 Click “Solutions” directly under the manual run.
 This will display a fitness value for the solution or solutions.
 Fitness is a correlation between the observed data from the field data snapshot and the calculated value from the calibration study.
 The smaller the value, the better the fit.

 Returning to the left side of the window, click “Solution 1” to view the results.
 Under the Solution tab will be the adjusted roughness values for the pipes included in the calibration study.
-Under the Simulated Results tab will be the elements included in the field data snapshots.
-Columns for the observed data and the simulated data with the new roughness coefficients are presented, along with a column showing the difference between the observed and calculated values.
+Under the Simulated Results tab will be the elements included in the field data snapshots. (the observed pressure/flow, not the status or demand adjustments) Columns for the observed data and the simulated data with the new roughness coefficients are presented, along with a column showing the difference between the observed and calculated values.

 The optimized calibration study uses a genetic algorithm to find the best possible solution available within certain parameters.
 The optimized calibration study has no true optimality and only knows the best solution relative to other solution already found during computation.
 However, the optimized calibration study runs through a large number of possible solutions and can often find a very good solution to fit the model.